gencmedya/disable-master/README.md

 - **Disable Heartbeat**
   - Disabled: WordPress heartbeat API remains enabled.
+  - Limit: WordPress heartbeat API is limited to a 60-second interval to reduce server load.
   - Enabled: WordPress heartbeat API is disabled.
 This can conserve server resources and improve performance.

+- **Disable admin-ajax.php on Front-End**
+  - Disabled: admin-ajax.php remains enabled on the front-end.
+  - Enabled: admin-ajax.php is disabled on the front-end to improve performance.

+- **Remove Query Strings from Static Resources**
+  - Disabled: Query strings remain enabled on static resources.
+  - Enabled: Query strings are removed from static resources to improve caching and performance.

+- **Disable API Request Logging**
+  - Disabled: API request logging remains enabled.
+  - Enabled: API request logging is disabled.
+This can reduce server load.

+- **Disable WP-Cron and Use Real Cron Jobs**
+  - Disabled: WP-Cron remains enabled.
+  - Enabled: WP-Cron is disabled and real cron jobs are used.
+This can make scheduled tasks more efficient.

+- **Disable Post Locking**
+  - Disabled: Post locking remains enabled.
+  - Enabled: Post locking is disabled.
+Useful for single-author or small team sites.

+- **Disable Uploads**
+  - Disabled: Upload functionality remains enabled.
+  - Enabled: Disables the ability to upload media, themes, and plugins.
+Useful for preventing unauthorized uploads and enhancing security.

+- **Disable Site Health**
+  - Disabled: Site Health checks remain enabled.
+  - Enabled: Site Health checks are disabled.
+This can be useful to prevent unnecessary load and simplify the admin interface.

 == Installation ==

 1. Upload the `disable-master` folder to the `/wp-content/plugins/` directory.